 A third challenge to CRS is in its handling of meaning and reference.
-There is a titanic literature on the role of reference in language and cognition, including work arguing for its centrality in conceptual representation (e.g. Fodor & Pylyshyn, 2014).
-To illustrate the importance of reference, Putnam (1975) considers a "twin earth" where there exists as substance that behaves in every way like water $(H_2O)$ but is in fact composed of something else (XYZ).
-By assumption, XYZ plays the same role in conceptual systems as $H_2O$ and yet is must be a different meaning since it refers to an entirely different substance.
+There is a titanic literature on the role of reference in language and cognition, including work arguing for its centrality in conceptual representation (e.g. Fodor and Pylyshyn 2014).
+To illustrate the importance of reference, Putnam (1975) considers a "twin earth" where there exists as substance that behaves in every way like water (H_2O) but is in fact composed of something else (XYZ).
+By assumption, XYZ plays the same role in conceptual systems as H_2O and yet is must be a different meaning since it refers to an entirely different substance.
 Any characterization of conceptual systems entirely by conceptual roles and relations will miss an important part of meaning.
-The problem leads others like Block (1997) discusses a two-factor theory of CRS in which concepts are identified by both their conceptual role and their reference (see also Harman, 1987).
-Critiques of the two-factor CRS are provided in Fodor and Lepore (1992) and discussed in Block (1997); a deflationary argument about the whole debate can be found in Gertler (2012).
+The problem leads others like Block (1997) to discuss a two-factor theory of CRS in which concepts are identified by both their conceptual role and their reference (see also Harman 1987).
+Critiques of the two-factor CRS are provided in Fodor and Lepore (1992) and discussed in Block (1997).
+12